sujmishra/data-science-berkley/Assignment-20.1/README.md

 <img alt="alt_text" width="512px" src="images/lifestyle_countplot.png" />

-1. Education: There is an inverse relationship between the prevalnce of diabetes and education.
+1. **Education**: There is an inverse relationship between the prevalnce of diabetes and education.
 As education levels increase, diabetes level decreases.This is probably due to the fact that education has a protective effect through increased awareness of the bad effects of diabetes on general health.

-2. Income: Income also has an inverse relationship with prevalnce of diabetes.
+2. **Income**: Income also has an inverse relationship with prevalnce of diabetes.
 As income levels incease, socio economic factors and lifestyle contribute towards a lower prevalence.

-3. Age: Prevalence of diabetes peaks in middle to late age group.
+3. **Age**: Prevalence of diabetes peaks in middle to late age group.
 This data matches with general occurence of type 2 diabetes in middle age or older age groups.

-4. GenHealth: The health score goes from 1 being excellent and 5 being poor.
+4. **GenHealth**: The health score goes from 1 being excellent and 5 being poor.
 The line plot clearly shows that as the health score increases, the prevalence of diabetes also increases from 3% to almost 38%

 # Modeling